Boyle-Lab/TE-Driven-CTCF-Loop-Evol/README.md

 4. Loop-Conservation
 5. Gene-Expression

 Some analyses include results of hadoop/hive queries.
-All code to reproduce the data tables and queries is included for those with access to a suitable hadoop host machine that wish to reproduce these steps.
+All code to reproduce the data tables and queries is included for those with access to a hadoop cluster.
 Full, unprocessed query results are included for those lacking access to suitable computing resources.

 Please contact Adam Diehl (adadiehl@umich.edu) with technical questions/bug reports.